roetske/matrixClock/README.md

 # remark
 scrolling text was a challenge
 What makes this clock great is the visibilty.
 Matrix clock you can see from far.
+I had issues with spi could not figure it out.
+The level converter i used is not capable of high speeds.<br />
+A better alternative is TXS0108E chip for highspeed bidirectional com.<br />
+Only downside standard 8 ports which you only use 4 at max.<br />